neelsmith/kanones/datasets/README.md

 Each corpus should have its dataset in a named directory with subdirectories laid out following the example in this repository's `datatemplate` directory.

-You build templates for your datasets with sbt:
+You can build parsers from these datasets with the `scripts/parse.sc` script like this:

-    sbt corpus CORPUSNAME
+From a shell in the root of this repository, `sbt console`

+Then

+    :load scripts/parse.sc
+    parse("DATASET_NAME")